stanfordnlp/dspy/api/retrieval_model_clients/RAGatouilleRM.md

 #### `forward(self, query_or_queries: Union[str, List[str]], k:Optional[int]) -> dspy.Prediction`

-Enables making queries to the RAGatouille made index for retrieval.
+Enables making queries to the RAGatouille-made index for retrieval.
 Internally, the method handles the specifics of preparing the query to obtain the response.
 The function handles the retrieval of the top-k passages based on the provided query.

 **Parameters:**
 - `query_or_queries` (Union[str, List[str]]): Query string used for retrieval.